vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/vtex-composable-components.md

 ## Platform interaction

 There are two ways for merchants to interact with a VTEX store: VTEX Admin and Developer Tooling.
+Learn more about their components in the following sections.

 ### VTEX Admin